United Nations Security Council Resolution 1707

-United Nations Security Council Resolution 1707, adopted unanimously on September 12, 2006, after reaffirming all resolutions on the situation in Afghanistan, particularly resolutions 1386 (2001), 1413 (2002), 1444 (2002), 1510 (2003), 1563 (2004), 1623 (2005) and 1659 (2006) and resolutions 1368 (2001) and 1373 (2001) on terrorism, the Council extended the authorisation of the International Security Assistance Force (ISAF) until mid-October 2007.
+United Nations Security Council Resolution 1707 was adopted unanimously on September 12, 2006.
+After reaffirming all resolutions on the situation in Afghanistan, particularly resolutions 1386 (2001), 1413 (2002), 1444 (2002), 1510 (2003), 1563 (2004), 1623 (2005) and 1659 (2006) and resolutions 1368 (2001) and 1373 (2001) on terrorism, resolution 1707 extended the authorisation of the International Security Assistance Force (ISAF) until mid-October 2007.

 Resolution

 Observations

 The Security Council recognised that the responsibility for providing security and law and order throughout Afghanistan resided with Afghans themselves.
 The Council acknowledged the interconnected nature of the challenges in the country, reiterating the importance of progress in relation to security, governance and combatting the narcotics trade.
 It stressed the importance of the Afghanistan Compact as a framework for co-operation between Afghanistan and the international community.

 There were concerns about the security situation in Afghanistan, including increased activity by Al-Qaeda, the Taliban, armed groups and those involved in the illegal drugs trade.
 In this context, the resolution called on all Afghan parties to refrain from the use of violence or armed groups and to engage constructively in the development of the country; security sector reform was essential.

 The resolution welcomed the contributions of the Afghan National Security Forces, ISAF and Operation Enduring Freedom (OEF) towards security in Afghanistan, particularly the expansion of ISAF into southern and eastern areas of the country.
 It also appreciated the United Kingdom for taking lead of ISAF in place of Italy, and commended nations that had contributed to NATO.
 The Council determined the situation in Afghanistan to be a threat to international peace and security.